mixtapejaxson/MixClick/docs/public/CODE_OF_CONDUCT.md

 (i) **Copyright and Licensing:** You must respect the copyrights and licenses of all external materials used in the project.
 This includes code, images, and other assets.

-(ii) **Project Property:** All work contributed to the MixClick project is considered the intellectual property of the project owner unless otherwise agreed upon in writing.
-You do not have the right to use, distribute, or profit from the project's intellectual property without explicit permission.

 ### 2.3 Confidentiality

 (i) **Private Information:** You are not to share any private information about the project, its members, or its processes with external parties.
 This includes trade secrets, unreleased features, or internal discussions.